KyneSilverhide/WoWRoster/README.md

 =========
 WoWRoster is a web application to build a World of Warcraft raid roster from the official armory.
 Can be used to check which raid buffs and cooldowns are available in your roster.

-We are *not* affiliated with WoWRoster.net (http://www.wowroster.net/), sorry for the confusion :)
+I am *not* affiliated with WoWRoster.net (http://www.wowroster.net/), sorry for the confusion :)

 ## Changelog :
 [CHANGELOG.md](https://github.com/KyneSilverhide/WoWRoster/blob/master/CHANGELOG.md#changelog-)